vhscom/after-dark/docs/content/feature/trim-color.md

 features = ["code highlighter", "snippets", "related content"]
 +++

-Trim color can sometimes affect how a browser or OS chooses to display the site.
-In {{< external href="https://brave.com/" text="Brave" />}} adjusting trim color affects the appearance of the location bar.
-By default trim color is set to background color of the current [Display Variant](../display-variants).
+Trim color can sometimes affect how a browser or OS chooses to display borders and accent colors for your site.
+In {{< external href="https://brave.com/" text="Brave" />}}, for example, adjusting trim color affects stylizes the location bar.
+Set a trim color to customize this behavior.

-Define trim color in your [Custom Styles](../custom-styles) by declaring the `--trim-color` variable inside a `:root` selector at the top of the file:
+The default trim color is automatically set to background color of the currently selected [Skin Style](../skin-styles).
+Override the default in your [Custom Styles](../custom-styles) by declaring the `--trim-color` variable inside a `:root` selector at the top of the file:

 {{< highlight css "linenos=inline" >}}
 :root {